 There is a private agreement among shareholders, which has been duly notified to the CNMV, and the full text thereof can be consulted on the website www.almirall.com.
-It was signed by Antonio Gallardo Ballart and Jorge Gallardo Ballart, and it regulates the concerted action of its signatories in Almirall, S.A. and the exercise of the voting rights inherent in their indirect participation in the Company through the company Grupo Plafin, S.A.U. and Grupo Corporativo Landon, S.L.
+It was signed by Antonio Gallardo Ballart and Jorge Gallardo Ballart, and it regulates the concerted action of its signatories in Almirall, S.A. and the exercise of the voting rights that they possess indirectly in the Company through the company Grupo Plafin, S.A.U., on one hand, and Grupo Corporativo Landon, S.L. (previously known as Todasa, S.A.U.), on the other hand.